 We experience the world through our bodies, yet rarely do we have the chance to simply relax and experience our bodies through compassionate touch.
 As a patient of Dr. Lenarz, I understand that receiving bodywork, much like dealing with chronic pain, can be an emotional time, as the healing process brings about many changes that impact daily life.
 I invite you to enjoy a session with me to find comfort, relief, escape, or a chance to simply notice your body.
 My goal for every session is always to listen intently and to make space for what needs to occur.

-I attended DiscoveryPoint School of Massage in 2018 and simultaneously studied LomiLomi-inspired massage, and later studied Thai massage in Chiang Mai, Thailand.
-Currently I am learning dynamic myofascial therapeutic techniques and pursuing an intra-oral certification.
+I attended DiscoveryPoint School of Massage in 2018 and simultaneously studied LomiLomi-inspired massage, and later studied Thai massage and dynamic myofascial therapeutic techniques.
+I am currently pursuing a Craniosacral certification.

 A typical massage from me generally includes long, relaxing, full-body strokes; broad, heavy pressure; myofascial work, and intuitive muscle-specific work.
 I also can incorporate Thai stretches, cupping, passive movement, neuromuscular techniques, and gentle oscillation of joints and muscles.
 I am constantly learning from my clients and I encourage you to guide me toward the massage techniques that will be most effective for you.
 I strive to make each massage as unique as the individual I'm working with, and I sincerely look forward to working with you!